 A year and a half ago, as my journey into this was beginning, my guides had me construct a covered bridge between this reality and the next into my meditation space. <https://thedragonflysstudent.com/2013/12/28/a-little-piece-of-heaven/#more-651>

 The reason for the bridge, they said, was to illustrate how the magic-trick for so long reserved to psychics can be universal.
-On that bridge, I met, among others, my grandparents, my Beloved, and the angels who urged me to fly cross country to visit a Facebook friend. (*I say they in reference to the beings I feel are my guide, but, in truth, the guides are one, yet all.
+On that bridge, I met, among others, my grandparents, my Beloved, and the angels who urged me to fly cross country to visit a Facebook friend. (*I say they in reference to the beings I feel are my guides, but, in truth, the guides are one, yet all.
 They are me, yet God.
-It just makes it easier to accept if I claim multiple versus the Creator, which makes me feel heretical!)
+It just makes it easier to accept if I claim “multiple” instead of the Creator, which makes me feel heretical!)

 Now back to the recent message that opened my eyes.

 The question that preceded that answer was thrown out in frustration – In this whole mixed-up world of haves, have-nots, and the searching, how can normal people learn to survive well?

 The answer was quick, and repetitive.
 I got it half a dozen times that night, then more the next day as I was doing some random reading on the Internet.
 I was researching the Hopi End Times prophecy, which I find fascinating, (more on that some other time.)
 Here’s the web site where the reference originates: <http://www.v-j-enterprises.com/hopigrey.html>

 In fact, your medicine is your passion.
 (If) Your medicine always makes you feel high while dancing, then dancing is your medicine.
 If you feel high while cooking, then cooking is your medicine.
 Your medicine will always help to cure that which ails you.